nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1: The user launches the application for the first time.
 A ModuleList object will be initiated with empty content.

-Step 2: The user input of "add m/cs2113 s/y2s1 mc/4 g/a" will be taken in for parser and an object of class 'Add' will be returned.
+Step 2: The user input of `add m/cs2113 s/y2s1 mc/4 g/a` will be taken in for parser and an object of class 'Add' will be returned.

 Step 3: The execute method in the Add class that is overrides will be called with parameter of moduleList and module to be added passed.
 This will add the Module into the module list created in step 1.